What Rights Do Non-Custodial Parents Have?

 How Can I Appeal a Custody Decision?

 Child custody cases are tough on families.
-There’s so much at stake, and when one party doesn’t agree with the decision of the court, they often wonder if they have any options.
-Michigan law allows chief circuit court judges to...
+There’s so much at stake, and when one party doesn’t agree with the court's decision, they often wonder if they have any options.
+Michigan law allows chief circuit court judges to appoint a domestic...

 Page: 12 - All